Climate change activists spray red paint at UK Treasury from fire engine

-LONDON (Reuters) - Climate change activists used a fire engine to spray red paint at the facade of the British finance ministry on Thursday.
+LONDON (Reuters) - Climate change activists used a fire engine to spray red paint at the facade of the British finance ministry on Thursday in an attempt to draw attention to what they said was the government’s failure to avert a looming climate cataclysm.

 The activists drove up to the British Treasury in a fire engine and sprayed red paint through the hose onto the building, though at one point they lost control of the hose.